MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/colons.md

 ## Preceding lists

-Include a colon at the end of a phrase that directly introduces a list.
+Include a colon at the end of a phrase that directly introduces a list.<br />
 **Example**
 We can create a backup of all sorts of things to make the transition easier, including: